-I got interested in photography (hooked may be more accurate I guess) as a graduate student, notwithstanding my plans to focus on getting that PhD first.
-As is so often the case, something as small as asking whether I could take some artefacts from the archaeology department home for the weekend, and see whether I could get a decent shot out of them, set a series of events in motion, that resulted in me getting paid to shoot.
+I got interested in photography (hooked may be more accurate) as a graduate student, notwithstanding my plans to focus on getting that PhD first.
+As is so often the case, something as small as getting permission to try and shoot a couple of artefacts, set a series of events in motion, that resulted in me getting paid to shoot.

-While I since left academia, I did return to the alma mater as a visiting professor in 2014 and 2018/2019, and teach if and when the opportunity presents itself.
+While I since left academia, I did return to the alma mater as a visiting professor in 2014 and 2018/2019, and teach whenever the opportunity arises.
 While archaeology is never far away when I shoot artefacts, I since broadened my horizon by trying my hand at architecture, landscape, reportage, and concert photography.

 I'm also a sucker for the technical side of both the gear and the process.
-Talk to me about the rendering of a lens (vintage or new), the inner workings of a camera, or stuff like circle of confusion, and I'm all in.
-I keep telling myself it's an essential part of my pursuit of maximum image quality, but admittedly, it's at least equally likely that I'm simply a slave to that same drive that once led me down the path of science: I want to know, to get an understanding of reality in all the different ways it manifests itself.
+I keep telling myself it's an essential part of my pursuit of maximum image quality, but admittedly, it's at least equally likely that I'm simply a slave to that same drive that once led me down the path of science: I want to know, to get an understanding of reality .

-That fascination with reality runs deep enough to guide the way I shoot and post-process: the visual esthetic I aim for, that I identify with on a basic level, is one of natural, simple and true representation of a scene.
-As such, you won't find bleached or oversaturated images in my portfolio, nor the typical wideangle landscape shots that seem to have made the internet their home.
+That fascination with reality runs deep enough to guide the way I shoot and post-process: the visual esthetic I aim for, that I identify with on a basic level, is one of natural, simple (to the point of abstraction) and true representation of a scene.
+Well, except when I go for a low key approach.

-My preference for shooting on instinct, capturing what grabs my attention in some way, does not contradict that, quite the contrary: it adds a sort of subtle subjectivity that I believe enhances the imaged reality, rather than being detrimental to it.
-Without "feel", an image is merely "see", a twodimensional projection of what was in front of the camera when the sensor was exposed, a soulless version of the real.
+My preference for shooting on instinct, capturing what grabs my attention in some way, does not contradict that, quite the contrary: it adds a measure of subjectivity that I believe enhances the imaged reality, rather than being detrimental to it.
+Without "feel", an image is merely "see", a twodimensional projection of what was in front of the camera during exposure.
 Without emotion, the viewer remains detached, and unable/unwanting to complete the illusion of reality.
-Or at least, a fully realised and believable version of it.

-Photography should therefore not merely aim for the eyes - it should aspire to reach out to the mind and the heart as well, and move them (only) in the gentlest of ways.
+Photography should therefore not merely aim for the eyes - it should reach out to the mind and to the heart, and nudge them in the gentlest of ways.